 - 1. Be a Diplomate of the ABOG and hold Active Certificate status. - 2.
-Have successfully passed the ABOG written examination in FPMRS within 6 years of the application for the oral examination.
-If more than 6 years have passed, the candidate will be required to pass the FPMRS written examination again to be eligible to apply for the oral examination. - 3.
+Must have passed the FPMRS Written Examination. - 3.
 May not have failed the FPMRS oral examination 3 times.
 If the oral examination has been failed 3 times, the candidate must pass the FPMRS written examination again to be eligible to apply for the oral examination. - 4.
 Have successfully completed 36 months of training in an ABOG or ACGMEaccredited Female Pelvic Medicine and Reconstructive Surgery fellowship.
 The fellowship training MUST include 12 months of research. - 5.
 Hold an unrestricted license to practice medicine in all states or territories of the United States or Canada in which the candidates holds a medical license.
-Licenses that are on probation or have been revoked are considered to be restricted.
+Licenses that are on probation or have been revoked are considered to be restricted. - 6.
+Hold full and unrestricted privileges to practice in FPMRS in each hospital, surgical center, and/or medical center in which the candidate has privileges.

-- 6. Hold full and unrestricted privileges to practice in FPMRS in each hospital, surgical center, and/or medical center in which the candidate has privileges. - 7.
-Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
+- 7. Be of good moral and ethical character and shown appropriate professionalism in all interactions with patients, peers, and other medical personnel.
 A felony conviction will be considered evidence of failure to meet this standard. - 8.
 Have not resigned hospital privileges or membership in any medical organization (e.g., ACOG) while under investigation.
-If the candidate is under investigation or on probation, the examination will not be approved.
+If the candidate is under investigation or on probation, the application will not be approved.
 The candidate must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
-However, resolution of these matters does not guarantee that the candidate's application will be approved. - 9.
-Have had an independent practice as a subspecialist in FPMRS in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of FPMRS from January 1, 2015 through December 31, 2015. - 10.
+However, resolution of these matters does not guarantee that the candidate's application will be approved. - Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2016 to practice as a subspecialist in FPMRS in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of FPMRS. - 10.
 Submit a case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of FPMRS to permit the evaluation of the candidate's ability to function in the subspecialty.
 The case lists must be appropriately de-identified.
 (See Appendix B for de-identification information.) - 11.
 Submit a thesis that meets the minimal standards of the Division of FPMRS.
 Each submitted thesis will be reviewed for acceptability.
 Prior publication in a peer-reviewed journal does not guarantee acceptance.
 (See Appendix C for information about thesis content.) - 12.
 Have not withheld information of any adverse action.
 If a non-disclosed falsification or adverse action is identified by ABOG it will result in a deferral of a candidate's eligibility to sit for the oral examination for a period of at least 3 years.
 If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.

-April 4-6, 2016 Oral Examination: Content
+April 3-6, 2017 Oral Examination: Content